Timmmm/robocut/Readme.md

 It can read SVG Tiny 1.2 files ([details](https://doc.qt.io/qt-5.10/svgrendering.html)).
 This includes files produced by Inkscape.
 Unlike the official programs, Robocut can also run on Linux and Mac OS X.

-One limitation of SVG Tiny is that it does not support `x` and `y` position attributes in `<tspan>` elements. /Unfortunately this is how Inkscape does multi-line text, so you must convert multi-line text to paths before export.
+One limitation of SVG Tiny is that it does not support `x` and `y` position attributes in `<tspan>` elements.
+Unfortunately this is how Inkscape does multi-line text, so you must convert multi-line text to paths before export.

 ## Authors